 The per capita income in Cold Spring in 2018 was $51,313, which is wealthy relative to New York and the nation.
 This equates to an annual income of $205,252 for a family of four.
 However, Cold Spring contains both very wealthy and poor people as well.

-Cold Spring is a somewhat ethnically-diverse village.
 The people who call Cold Spring home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cold Spring residents report their race to be White, followed by Native American.
-Important ancestries of people in Cold Spring include Irish, German, English, and Russian.
+The greatest number of Cold Spring residents report their race to be White, followed by Asian.
+Important ancestries of people in Cold Spring include Italian, Irish, German, English, and Polish.

 The most common language spoken in Cold Spring is English.
 Other important languages spoken here include Spanish and French.